Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 Configuration:
 - Single alert per user (unique by `user_id`)
 - Validate pairs (≤3), trading style, and thresholds
+- Symbol normalization: pairs are canonicalized to MT5 broker symbols; if a pair is provided without the trailing `m` (e.g., `BTCUSD`), it is auto-mapped to its broker-suffixed form (e.g., `BTCUSDm`) when available.
+UI may display `BTC/USD`, but backend evaluation uses the canonical symbol.
 - CRUD only on alert config; backend evaluates triggers; no DB trigger table

 Supabase Schema: `supabase_heatmap_tracker_alerts_schema.sql`